August 31st, 2021

 Hacked Drupal Website?
-Here's How You Can Fix It.
+Here's How You Can Clean Drupal Site.

 One of the objectives of cWatch website security tool is to help enterprise administrators clean their business websites, check for hacks (if any), and remove the discovered malware infections.
 In this page, we present you with the guidelines using which you can clean as well as fix your Drupal-powered website.

 Please Note: These guidelines do not offer the solution for every malware infection you may encounter.
 Instead, they offer generic steps to be followed (a checklist, to be more precise) while checking websites for malware infection.